learnbyexample/cli-computing/cli_computing.md

 ### Acting on matched files

-The `-exec` option helps you to pass the matching files to another command.
+The `-exec` option helps you pass the matching files to another command.
 You can choose to execute the command once for every file (by using `\;`) or just once for all the matching files (by using `+`).
 However, if the number of files are too many, `find` will use more command invocations as necessary.
 The `;` character is escaped since it is a shell metacharacter (you can also quote it as an alternative to escaping).

-You need to use `{}` to represent the file(s) passed as argument(s) to the command being executed.
+You need to use `{}` to represent the files passed as arguments to the command being executed.
 Here are some examples:

 ```bash
 # count the number of characters for each matching file